EvgenyPribytkov/Swift-Market/README.md

 Swift Market is an e-commerce platform built with React, offering customers a user-friendly interface to easily purchase travel-related products.
-The platform includes a comprehensive shopping cart system, enabling customers to manage their purchases.
+The platform includes a shopping cart system, enabling customers to manage their purchases.